-Buffalo were an Australian hard rock band formed in August 1971 in Sydney by founding mainstay Dave Tice on co-lead vocals (ex-Head).
+Buffalo was an Australian hard rock band formed in August 1971 in Sydney by founding mainstay Dave Tice on co-lead vocals (ex-Head).
 Fellow founders, also from Brisbane's blues-rockers Head, were Paul Balbi on drums, John Baxter on guitar, and Peter Wells on bass guitar.
 Tice and Wells had been together in groups since 1966 with The Odd Colours and Strange Brew before forming Head in 1968.
 Head had relocated to Sydney in mid-1970, its line-up changed with the acquisition of Alan Milano on co-lead vocals (ex-Mandala) and a new musical direction led to the name change.
 Buffalo was chosen (according to legend, randomly off an Australian map) as being more marketable than Head, with its sexual and drug connotations.

 Alongside Billy Thorpe & The Aztecs and Blackfeather, Buffalo pioneered Australia's heavy metal, pub rock and alternative rock movements.
 Buffalo were the first Australian act to be signed to Philips subsidiary label Vertigo Records, however they remained largely an underground band.
 In May 1972 they issued their debut single, "Suzie Sunshine", which was written by Baxter and Peter Brett.
 It was followed in the next month by their debut album, 'Dead Forever' which was produced by Spencer Lee.
 Both the single and album sold well with the album sales reaching 25,000.
 This was despite commercial radio virtually blacklisting the band – they received little airplay prior to the emergence of public radio stations (such as Triple J and 3RRR) in the mid-1970s.